chaoss/wg-evolution/metrics/Issues_Closed.md

 ### Filters

 * By actors (submitter, commenter, closer).
-Requires actor merging (merging ids corresponding to the same author).
+Requires merging identities corresponding to the same author.

 * By groups of actors (employer, gender... for each of the actors).
 Requires actor grouping, and likely, actor merging.